g0r0ch/matplot/README.md

    The functions subplot() and subplots() are considered.
    A way to create an additional window using the figure() function and place coordinate axes in it (methods: add_axes() and add_subplot()).
-Learn about the GridSpec class for convenient layout of coordinate axes spanning multiple cells.
+Learn about the GridSpec class for convenient layout of coordinate axes spanning multiple cells

+4.Axes limits
+    Set boundaries (limits) when displaying graphs along axes using the functions and methods: set(), set_xlim(), set_ylim(), xlim() and ylim().
+    We control the position of labels on coordinate axes using the methods: set_major_locator() and set_minor_locator(), using the following classes of locators: Nullocator, LinearLocator, MultipleLocator, IndexLocator, FixedLocator, LogLocator, MaxNLocator.